-What is a co-operative?
+What is a cooperative?

-All over the world, millions of people have chosen the co-operative model of business enterprise to enable them to reach their personal and community development goals.
+All over the world, millions of people have chosen the co-operative model of business enterprise to support them to reach their personal and community development goals.
 From the outside, they may look like a normal business or organisation, but on a closer look look very different – and in a positive way.

 A co-operative is owned and controlled by its members; the people who are closest to the business.
 Members could be customers or service users, workers or suppliers, who have all come together to meet a shared economic, social, and/or cultural need and aspiration.

-Co-ops are found in every sector, from agriculture, consumer and financial services, housing, health and social care, funeral, sports, tourism, utilities (telephone and internet services, electricity, water, gas) to transport.
+Co-operatives are found in every sector, from agriculture, consumer and financial services, housing, health and social care, funeral, sports, tourism, utilities (telephone and internet services, electricity, water, gas) to transport.

 Co-operatives are significant economic and social actors.
-Co-operatives UK’s The Co-op Economy demonstrates just how resilient the co-operative model is.
-Read about
+Co-operatives UK’s ‘The Co-op Economy’ demonstrates just how resilient the co-operative model is.

 Businesses that you may have heard of, but did not realise they are a co-op include Birds Eye Peas, Mole Valley Farmers Ltd, and Arla Foods.